jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 What if I want to test that a program_ raises an :ref:`Exception<errors>`?
 If the :ref:`Exception<errors>` is raised, the test will not continue past the line that caused it.

-I can use the `assertRaises method`_ from the :ref:`unittest.TestCase class<test_dir_unittest_testcase>` to test that some code raises an :ref:`Exception<errors>` and continue past the line that caused it.
+I can use the :ref:`try statement<how to use try...except...else>` to test that some code raises an :ref:`Exception<errors>` and continue past the line that caused it.

-assertRaises_ checks that the code in its context, raises the :ref:`Exception<errors>` it is given in parentheses.

 *********************************************************************************
 preview